craftykate/explore-artists/README.md

 The bottom of the page shows recently searched for artists so you can go back to a previous search.

 While you can get some of this information off Spotify it's not as detailed and not without ads and other visual clutter.
-I think they only show 5 popular songs, not 10, and their related artists don't include genres.
+I think they only show 5 popular songs, not 10, and genres are hard to find.

 I like searching up an artist and clicking through related artists for a while, listening to songs along the way, until I find a new artist I like.

 ## To Do
 * **Possible Features**
-* Save artist to user's spotify account?
-* Update readme with new features
 * Make two tabs for search page with artist and song results?
 * Add section to footer to look up song by lyrics?